CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

     ```

 7. We can run the tests again using `mix test` to ensure that we haven't broken anything.
-8. Fire up the Phoenix server (`iex -S mix phoenix.server` if you don't already have it running) and you should see the following at <http://localhost:4000/api/seats>
+8. Restart your Phoenix server (CTRL-C twice to shutdown and then `iex -S mix phoenix.server` to start again) and you should see the following at <http://localhost:4000/api/seats>

     ![Data API](/images/phoenix-elm/11.png)